 American depositary receipts of VimpelCom, based in Amsterdam, dropped 1.4 percent March 8 in New York to trade at 9.4 times estimated profit, 19 percent below the valuation for MegaFon, the widest discount since the Moscow-based company’s initial public offering in November.
 The Bloomberg Russia-US Equity Index (RUS14BN) of the most-traded Russian stocks in the U.S. climbed 2.5 percent last week, the first jump since the beginning of February.
-CTC Media Inc. (CTCM) surged 24 percent.
+CTC Media Inc. (CTCM:US) surged 24 percent.

 VimpelCom, which got 42 percent of sales from Russia in 2011, operates in 18 countries and is seeking control of its Canadian unit, Chief Executive Officer Jo Lunder said March 6.
 While both companies won fourth-generation wireless licenses in July, MegaFon overtook VimpelCom as Russia’s No. 2 mobile provider by subscribers in 2010 and offers 4G services in cities including Moscow and St. Petersburg.
 VimpelCom will roll out 4G by June, according to its website.

 “I prefer MegaFon over VimpelCom,” Luis Saenz, head of equity sales at BCS Financial Group in London, said by phone March 8.
 “MegaFon is very good in Russia and is better prepared for 4G than its competitors, including VimpelCom.
 I have yet to see a Russian company successfully expanding abroad.”